Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 BossRoom is compatible with the latest Unity Long Term Support (LTS) editor version, currently [2021 LTS](https://unity.com/releases/2021-lts).
 Please include standalone support for Windows/Mac in your installation.

 **PLEASE NOTE:** You will also need Netcode for Game Objects to use these samples.
-Complete the [Hello World Getting Started](https://docs-multiplayer.unity3d.com/netcode/current/tutorials/helloworld) to prepare your environment.
+Complete the [Hello World Tutorial](https://docs-multiplayer.unity3d.com/netcode/current/tutorials/helloworld) to prepare your environment.
 <br><br>

 #### Boss Room has been developed and tested on the following platforms: